-It is worth noting that there are certain restrictions when taking advantage of both Sections 174 deduction/capitalization and Section 41, the credit for increasing research activities.
-These restrictions can be seen in Section 280C.
+- There are certain restrictions when taking advantage of both Sections 174 deduction/capitalization and Section 41, which can be seen in Section 280C.

 Why a Taxpayer Should Use IRC Section 280C